 So you are done with writing your barista resume using our barista training resume tips.
 Congratulations!
 Now as you start your job as a barista make sure you know the basic concepts of coffee preparation.
+We have assembled free barista training resources that will help you in your barista career.

 What is Espresso?